Contact Information

 Chiune Sugihara (1900-1986)

-Sugihara, born in Gifu Prefecture, was the diplomat appointed to the Japanese Consulate in Lithuania during World War II.
+Sugihara, born in Gifu Prefecture, was a diplomat appointed to the Japanese Consulate in Lithuania during World War II.

 People Seeking Transit Visas Through Japan